LeBron James, Anthony Davis React To Lakers’ Worst Loss Against Celtics

-Despite having Anthony Davis back from injury, the Los Angeles Lakers still suffered an embarrassing 139-107 defeat from the hands of the Boston Celtics on Monday night at TD Garden.
+Despite having Anthony Davis back from injury, the Los Angeles Lakers still suffered an embarrassing 139-107 defeat at the hands of the Boston Celtics on Monday night at TD Garden.
 According to Dave McMenamin of ESPN, the Lakers’ 32-point loss in Boston was their worst loss of the season and one of the worst defeats in the history of their rivalry with the Celtics.
 In a post-game interview, Lakers superstar LeBron James did no longer give any excuse for their dismal performance against the Celtics and described their loss as a “good, old fashioned butt whooping.”

 “I mean, listen, it was just a good, old-fashioned butt whooping,” James said.
 “That’s all.
 They beat us in all facets of the game: outside, interior, points off turnovers, offensive rebounds.
 So it’s the main ingredients in the L.”